Is World on Fire based on a true story?

-Were the characters in World on Fire real people?
+Are the characters in World on Fire based on real people?

-As Daley-Ward explained to RadioTimes.com: “Peter Bowker had a grandma and an auntie who were like Connie and Lois.
-It’s been really nice to see this brought to life, this interracial, deep friendship of the time.
+As Daley-Ward explained to RadioTimes.com ahead of the show's first season: "Peter Bowker had a grandma and an auntie who were like Connie and Lois.
+It's been really nice to see this brought to life, this interracial, deep friendship of the time.

 "They’re really spirited – they want to see the world, they want to make a difference and as part of the war effort, they decide to perform for ENSA [Entertainments National Service Association].
 They want to get out of Manchester and do something else."

-This isn’t to say that Bowker didn’t heavily research what the characters living in 1939 might have been like.
+Bowker did also heavily research what the characters living in 1939 might have been like.
 To capture what thoughts and feelings they may have had, the writer revealed he worked closely with renowned historian Richard Overy and the Imperial War Museum.

 Diaries from the time, he found, were essential to discovering how normal the people caught in the conflict were.